|

 follow-up interview but I never heard from him again, and I assumed there

-denied me the promised right to review and comment.
-When I called him on this
+simply ignored my promised right to review and comment.
+When I called him on

 sorry. … I suppose what happened